Godwinugo/alx-low_level_programming/README.md

-This program will assign a random number to the variable n each time it is executed
+a program that prints _putchar, followed by a new line